micheles/papers/PITCHME.md

 - I you need to write a lot of data, the single writer architecture scales a lot more than one could expect
 - for speed, it is *essential* to find out the right data structure in HDF5
-- a lot of trial and error was involved; at the end a structured array plus a dataset with indices was the best approach
+- at the end a structured array plus a dataset with indices was the best approach
-- variable-length data types are convenient, but tricky;
+- variable-length data types are convenient, but tricky